LFM57/StubX/README.md

 ## About the Project

-Stubx was created by **Louis Simonet** with a goal to create a more accessible and expressive program language.
+Stubx was created by me with a goal to create a more accessible and expressive program language.
 The project aims to simplify how we write code, bridging the gap between natural language and powerful scripting.

 ## Links